3lvia/designsystem/README.md

 0. Clone repository, checkout new branch from master, and run `yarn`.
 1. Navigate to `packages/web/contentful` and follow the instructions in the `.env.template` file.
 2. Building projects:
-   1. Run `yarn build` to build the all projects for productions.
+   1. Run `yarn build` to build all projects for productions.
 This commando will run on push.
-   2. Run `yarn build:web` to build the web project.
+   1. Run `yarn build:web` to build the web project.
-   3. Run `yarn build:components` to build the components (includes more steps than start:components like testing).
+   1. Run `yarn build:components` to build the components (includes more steps than start:components like testing).
-   4. Run `yarn build:tokens` at root to build the two token packages.
+   1. Run `yarn build:tokens` at root to build the two token packages.
 These are also built once (not watched) when using `yarn start:components`.
 3. Running projects:
    1. Run `yarn start:web` at root to run the main documentation page (design.elvia.io).